sourav-ganguly/sourav-ganguly.github.io/_posts/2021-4-21-promise-kit-intro.markdown

 categories: iOS
 ---

 PromiseKit is a library that helps with asynchronous programming in swift and Objective-C. It is a wrapper around async task.
 Instead of using completion and error handler, a method can return a Promise.
-It is explained as “PromiseKit is a thoughtful and complete implementation of promises” in the official doc.
+It is explained in the official doc as:
+> “PromiseKit is a thoughtful and complete implementation of promises”

 #### Advantages of using PromiseKit over traditional iOS async programming:
 * Cleaner and readable code